Eisenhower and Nixon 1956 Acceptance Speeches

 People in this video

 Dwight D. Eisenhower U.S. President United States

 Leonard Wood Hall Chairman Republican National Committee

 Joseph William Martin Jr. U.S. Representative [R] Massachusetts

-Eisenhower Campaign Election Eve Program
+Eisenhower 1956 Election Eve Program